jsummers/deark/readme.txt

      extracted data files.
   -msgstostderr
      Print all messages to stderr, instead of stdout.
-This option should be be placed first on the command line, as it might not affect messages related to options that appear before it.
+This option should be placed first on the command line, as it might not affect messages related to options that appear before it.

 === Terms of use ===